solarfluxx/atlas/README.md

 ## Understanding `whenAtom`

 The `whenAtom` function invokes a callback when the target object is atomized for the first time.
-This gives you the means to write code that wait until and execute after an object is atomized.
-This was primarily made for class constructors which execute before atomization.
-This prevented the constructor from setting up observers.
+This gives you a means to execute code after an object is initialized as an atom.
+This was primarily made for class constructors which execute before atomization preventing observers and other atom dependent code from working.

 ```ts
 class User {